isomerpages/moe-catholichigh/_prospective-students/Sec Admission/Admission to IP Year 3.md

 #### Enquiries about IP Year 3

 8\.
 For further questions regarding CHS IP, please contact us at chs@moe.edu.sg or 6458 2177.
-More details about the school are also found at our [**FAQ page**](https://www.catholichigh.moe.edu.sg/secondary/faqs/).   [**Click here to go to the FAQ page.**](https://www.catholichigh.moe.edu.sg/secondary/faqs/)
+More details about the school are also found at our FAQ page.   [**Click here to go to the FAQ page.**](https://www.catholichigh.moe.edu.sg/secondary/faqs/)